rebatnaath/refetch/README.md

 ./install.sh
 ```

-it's still not perfect will add features later.
+For the it works displays everything properly. it's still not perfect will add features later.